johnnyvenom/lesondufutur.cirmmt/content/fr/participants/keynotes.md

 widget: people
 headless: true

+# Order that this section appears on the page.
-weight: 40
+weight: 10

-title: Keynote speakers
+title: Orateurs principaux
 subtitle: "<br><br>"

 content: